Morecambe: Rugby league

 When the rugby football schism occurred in 1895, the now defunct team of Morecambe RFC joined the Northern Rugby Football Union (now Rugby Football League) in its second season.
 Morecambe played for eight of the ten seasons from the 1896–97 season through to the end of 1905–06 season.
 Morecambe finished 14th of 14 in its first three seasons of the Lancashire Senior Competition, withdrew for the 1899–1900 and 1900–01 seasons, finished 11th of 13 in the Lancashire Senior Competition, then finished 17th of 18, 16th of 17, 13th of 14 in Division-2, and finally 30th of 31 in the recombined league, after which Morecambe withdrew from the Northern Rugby Football Union.

 The town still hosts a rugby league team, with Heysham Atoms playing from their Trimpell Sports and Social Club base.
 The Atoms finished joint top of division three in the North West Counties in 2012.

 Boxing

-World Heavyweight Boxing Champion Tyson Fury lives in Morecambe and owns a gym in the town.
+World Heavyweight Boxing Champion Tyson Fury used to live in Morecambe but is now resident on the Isle of Man.
+He still owns a gym in the town.
 Morecambe is also home to Commonwealth Featherweight Champion, Isaac Lowe, who beat Marco McCullough in the 8th round with in one minute and 56 seconds on the Frampton Vs Quigg Under-card.